All Episodes

 This is our future that we've got to get away from.

-The only thing worse than that right now that's more of a threat to this country is a communist thinking, uneducated and inexperienced millennial who just thinks that they should just be given the job.
+The only thing worse than an academic overstepping their boundaries of knowledge or a narcissistic executive that skipped learning their craft to get to the top, the only thing worse than that right now that's more of a threat to this country is a communist-thinking, uneducated, and inexperienced millennial who just thinks that they should just be given the job.

-Just give me the promotion.
+Just trust me, just give me the promotion.

-Notice me.
+Notice me, notice me, notice me.

-Reminds me of Stewie on Family Guy saying, Mom, mom, mom, that's the way these millennials are.
+Reminds me of Stewie, I'm Family Guy, saying, Mom, mom, mom.

 They're little babies with little experience and huge, huge expectations of what they should have.